UK's Cameron recalls parliament to sanction air strikes against Islamic State

 A few months ago, the British government was not actively considering air strikes.
 But the beheading of a British aid worker by an Islamic State militant with a British accent has highlighted the danger the group poses to domestic security.

-Cameron has been clear, however, that Britain would not yet take part in any air strikes against Islamic State militants in Syria and that, if he decided to do so, he would organise a separate parliamentary vote to get lawmakers' backing.
+Cameron was clear, however, that Britain would not yet take part in any air strikes against IS militants in Syria and that, if he decided to do so, he would organise a separate parliamentary vote to get lawmakers' backing.

 That could be problematic because the opposition Labour party has said it is not yet ready to support such strikes and would require a U.N. resolution beforehand.

-Some lawmakers have also expressed concerns about the legality of hitting Islamic State in Syria without the consent of the Syrian government, which Cameron has made clear he views as illegitimate.
+Some lawmakers have also expressed concerns about the legality of hitting IS in Syria without the consent of the Syrian government, which Cameron has made clear he views as illegitimate.

-Cameron said it was "dangerously misguided" for anyone to think that a deal could be done with Syrian President Bashar al-Assad in a bid to defeat Islamic State.

-"Our enemies' enemy is not our friend.
-It is another enemy," he said.
-"Doing a deal with Assad will not defeat (Islamic State) because the bias and the brutality of the Assad regime was and is one of the most powerful recruiting tools for extremists."

-Cameron, who has called the risk of British Islamist radicals returning from Syria and Iraq to attack Britain as the biggest national security threat, suggested the beheadings of two U.S. citizens and a British aid worker had stirred public opinion in Britain.
+Cameron, who has called the risk of British Islamist radicals returning from Syria and Iraq to attack Britain as the biggest national security threat, suggested the beheadings of two U.S. citizens and a British aid worker by an extremist with a British accent had stirred public opinion in Britain.

-"The shocking murders of James Foley, Steven Sotloff and David Haines by a fighter with an apparent British accent underlines the sinister, direct nature of this threat," Cameron told a U.N.
-Security Council meeting on the foreign extremist fighters.
+"The shocking murders of James Foley, Stephen Sotloff and David Haines by a fighter with an apparent British accent underlines the sinister, direct nature of this threat," Cameron told the U.N.
+Security Council.

-"British people are sickened that a British citizen, a British citizen, could be involved in murdering people," he said.
+"British people are sickened that a British citizen, a British citizen, could be involved in murdering people."

-Islamic State militants are holding another British hostage, aid worker Alan Henning, who they have threatened to murder.
+IS militants are holding another British hostage, aid worker Alan Henning, whom they have threatened to murder.

-(Additional reporting by William James, Michael Holden, Paul Sandle and William Schomberg; Editing by Jason Szep and Lisa Shumaker)
+(Additional reporting by Michelle Nichols, William James, Michael Holden, Paul Sandle and William Schomberg; Editing by Will Waterman and Grant McCool)